-The Group owns 100 per cent. of Sable Zinc Kabwe Limited ("Sable"), a Zambian processing plant, which has a current production capacity of 20,000 tonnes of copper cathode per annum and 900 tonnes of cobalt contained in carbonate.
+The Group owns 100 per cent. of Sable Zinc Kabwe Limited ("Sable"), a Zambian processing plant.
+The plant was placed on care and maintenance towards the end of 2014.

 Collahuasi (Chile)

 Collahuasi

 The Group has a 44 per cent. interest in the Collahuasi open pit operation, which is located on the Andean plateau of northern Chile's Tarapacá region.
 The mine is operated by a joint venture company, Compañía Minera Dona Inés de Collahuasi SCM ("Collahuasi SCM").
 The other joint venture partners are Anglo American (44 per cent.) and a group of Japanese companies headed by Mitsui & Co.
 Ltd (12 per cent.).
 The Group is represented on the board of directors and advisory committee of Collahuasi SCM.